thuml/Nonstationary_Transformers/README.md

 bash ./scripts/ETT_script/Transformer.sh
 ```

-### Non-stationary Framework to promote other Attention-based models
+### Non-stationary framework to promote other Attention-based models

 We also provide the scripts for other Attention-based models (Informer, Autoformer), for example: